LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK0XDX-PublishingToAzure.md

 ## Azure for Students

 Microsoft offers a free Azure subscription for students and gives you $100 in credit on to spend on Azure services.
 The subscription is good for 12 moths <u>or</u> until you use up your credit&mdash;whichever comes first.
 There are many [services that are free](https://azure.microsoft.com/en-us/free/students/) with this subscription.
-We will not use Azure for anything that requires you to use your Azure credit in this class, so you should be able to use your account for the full 12 months.
 If you are still a student when the 12 months end, you can renew your free subscription.

+We will not use Azure for anything that requires you to spend your Azure credit in this class until you do your term project and then you will only use about &dollar;5 a month.
+So you should be able to use your account for the full 12 months.

 ### Get a Free *Azure for Students* Account

 1. If you haven't already [signed up for a personal Microsoft account](https://account.microsoft.com/) using your LCC e-mail address, do it now.
-Be sure to select the "Personal" account option **not** the "Work or Scool" option.
 2. Sign up for [Azure Dev Tools for Teaching](https://signup.azure.com/studentverification?offerType=3) using your LCC e-mail address&mdash;if you haven't already done this.
 3. On the [Azure Dev Tools for Teaching](https://portal.azure.com/?Microsoft_Azure_Education_correlationId=bbe97574-470e-4568-b0db-4d73ba7adfd2#blade/Microsoft_Azure_Education/EducationMenuBlade/overview) page, click the blue button with the title "Claim your Azure Credit Now"
 4. On the following page, [Start building the future with Azure for Students](https://azure.microsoft.com/en-us/free/students/), click the green button with the title "Activate now".